docker/docs/docker-hub/billing/faq.md

 ### What is a Docker ID?
 How do I get one?

 A Docker ID is the core of a Docker subscription.
-You can get one for free at (https://hub.docker.com/).
+You can get one for free from [Docker Hub](https://hub.docker.com){:target="blank" rel="noopener" class=""}.

 ### I want to buy a large number of Docker Team Subscription seats.
 How do I do this?

-Contact the Docker Large Account Team [here](https://goto.docker.com/pricing-question.html).
+Contact the [Docker Large Account Team](https://goto.docker.com/pricing-question.html) to buy a larger number of Docker Team Subscription seats.

 ### How do I access support?
 Do I have any extra benefits?